Critics Trying To Stop A Big Study Of Sepsis Say The Research Puts Patients At Risk

 Coopersmith agrees that including a comparison group that received the standard of care would be a better study design.

 But, "there's no clear standard of care for the first 24 hours," he says.
-Standard protocols for sepsis treatment only dictate what doctors should do during the first six hours of treatment, whereas the CLOVERS study is guiding treatment over a longer time period.
+Standard protocols for sepsis treatment dictate what doctors should do during the first six hours of treatment only, whereas the CLOVERS study is guiding treatment over a longer time period.

 He says he agrees with Carome that the study won't clearly show that one of these experimental treatments is better than a more middle-of-the road approach to fluids and blood pressure medication; so sepsis doctors won't get clear guidance from the results.
 But the findings might help nudge doctors in one direction or another, he says, if it helps resolve the question of what's better — limited fluids or a lot?